nipunchauhan/End-to-End-Vendor-Analysis-for-Profitability-Optimization/README.md

 git clone https://github.com/nipunchauhan/End-to-End-Vendor-Analysis-for-Profitability-Optimization.git <br> cd End-to-End-Vendor-Analysis-for-Profitability-Optimization

 Run the ETL Pipeline:
-Execute the Python scripts from your terminal in the following order to create and populate the SQLite database (inventory.db).
+Execute the Python scripts from your terminal in the following order to create and populate the SQLite database (inventory.db), nearly 2GB(size).

 ### Step 1: Ingest raw data into the database
 python scripts/ingestion_db.py